 Jen Chiou is the Executive Director of CTL, where she leads the team to achieve CTL’s objectives: support youth in need, 24/7, wherever they are, and use insights from our work to develop and share innovations in prevention, treatment, and long-term care.
-Prior to CTL, she was General Manager at GOOD, where she launched GOOD Maker, an online crowdsourcing tool, and GOOD Local, a network of volunteer-led chapters.
+Prior to CTL, she was General Manager at GOOD, where she launched GOOD Maker, an online crowdsourcing tool.
 She previously was a Managing Director at Teach For All, an international NGO founded by Teach For America that works to expand educational opportunity, and a strategy consultant for nonprofits and foundations at the Bridgespan Group.
 She graduated Phi Beta Kappa from Stanford University.

 Chief Data Scientist